 A simple result of what being a college student demands, many fly through their studies without ever really noticing the town.
-Or ever really thinking how their experience relates to the town as a whole.
+Many never really think how their experience relates to the town as a whole.

 In the same vein, the knowledge of academia—its information and goals—exists in a bubble outside of the world it tries to address.

 The goal of a college or bachelors degree is to not only to become employed but also implement critical thinking and problem-solving skills with the education one has received.